clarenceb/aro4x-demo/TLS.md

 [Fri Aug 21 03:43:07 AEST 2020] See: https://github.com/acmesh-official/acme.sh/wiki/How-to-debug-acme.sh

 # Retrieve the Ingress IP for Azure DNS records
-az aro show -n $CLUSTER -g $RESOURCEGROUP --query 'ingressProfiles[0].ip'
+az aro show -n $CLUSTER -g $RESOURCEGROUP --query 'ingressProfiles[0].ip' -o tsv

 # Set up Azure DNS records
 # (You can use the IPs but it's probably better to use the alias records to the public IP resources in ase the IP address changes.)